-Sometimes you have to detach yourself with love, as one of the major principles is ‘you didn’t cause it, you can’t control it, and you can’t cure it.
-There is good evidence that being abandoned by loved ones, in fact, hurts one’s chances of getting clean.
+Sometimes you have to detach yourself with love, as one of the significant principles is ‘you didn’t cause it, you can’t control it, and you can’t cure it.
+There is good evidence that being abandoned by loved ones hurts one’s chances of getting clean.

-In many situations, communication may have already broken down, and by the time someone decides to take action, reaching out might seem impossible, but in fact, it’s more important than ever that you intervene now.
+In many situations, communication may have already broken down, and by the time someone decides to take action, reaching out might seem impossible.
+Still, in fact, it’s more important than ever that you intervene now.

-Your support is important, and you could become actively involved in the recovery process in the following ways:
+Your support is essential, and you could become actively involved in the recovery process in the following ways: